ibm-cloud-docs/speech-to-text/language-create.md

     {: pre}

     This method is asynchronous.
 It can take on the order of minutes to complete.
 The time that it takes to complete depends on the number of words that you add and the current load on the service.
 For more information about checking the status of the operation, see [Monitoring the add words request](#monitorWords).
 -   The `PUT /v1/customizations/{customization_id}/words/{word_name}` method adds individual words.
 You pass a JSON object that provides information about the word.
 The following example adds the word `NCAA` to the model with the specified ID.
-The `Content-Type` header again indicates that JSON data is being passed to the method.
+The required `Content-Type` header again indicates that JSON data is being passed to the method.

     ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud}}**